Rehoboth Beach Delaware: DC Tourist Town Turns Culinary Destination

 Best Places to Stay in Rehoboth Beach

-Lobby, Boardwalk Plaza Hotel Rehoboth Beach DE
+Boardwalk Plaza Hotel Rehoboth Beach DE

 STAY/VICTORIAN: Boardwalk Plaza

-One is home to an African Grey named Peanut (as old as the hotel itself) and the 2nd the domain of an affectionate parrakeet named Emro, who will be happy to pop up on your shoulder and nibble your earrings.
+One is home to an African Grey named Peanut (as old as the hotel itself) and the 2nd the domain of an affectionate parakeet named Emro, who will be happy to pop up on your shoulder and nibble your earrings.

 Boardwalk Plaza made it on the Getaway Mavens Best Romantic Hotels in Delaware list.